sdthinlay/civ-ipos-sessions/week10/cheatsheets/pass_by_obj_reference.md

 - Immutable objects are effectively passed by value.
 - Mutable objects are effectively passed by reference.
+- But both types are in practice "pass-by-object-reference" - that is the parameter passing mechanism is identical.
-- Functions can modify mutable arguments but create new instances for immutable arguments.
+- Because functions can modify mutable arguments but must create new instances for immutable arguments (which are only referenced by local names unless a global keyword is used).